 Tips for Keeping Your Fresh Water Tank Clean

-There are a few things you can do to keep your RV fresh water tank clean.
+You can do a few things to keep your RV fresh water tank clean.

 The first is always to put potable water in your tank.
 Never put water that is non-potable or you will need to clean it because it’s now contaminated.

-Make sure to regularly sanitize your tank every six months.
+Make sure to sanitize your tank every six months regularly.